For the dipping sauce

 There are several types of mint, each with its own subtle difference in flavour and appearance.…

-- 18 cooked prawn, cut in half lengthways
+- 18 cooked prawns, cut in half lengthways

 There are thousands of different species of prawn, but tiger, king and North Atlantic are the…